 Turn off the stand mixer and transfer the batter to a large mixing bowl.
 Stir in the fruit and nut mixture in small batches.

-(Tip from Grammie-after you empty the mixing bowl, put a spoonful of the fruit and Brandy mix into the mixing bowl and stir it around really well, then add it to the batter.
-This will get the last little bit of the batter left in the mixing bowl).
+Grammie's Tip: After you empty the mixing bowl, put a spoonful of the fruit and Brandy mix into the mixing bowl and stir it around really well, then add it to the batter.
+This will get the last little bit of the batter left in the mixing bowl.

 Make sure you mix everything very well so that the fruit mixture is evenly distributed with the batter...then mix some more!